-Exhibitions of his re-creations of Blake's relief-etched copper plates and printed impressions from the illuminated books have been held at the Cornell Fine Art Museum, Rollins College, Winter Park, FL., in 2009, and at the Iris and B. Gerald Cantor Art Gallery, College of Holy Cross, Worcester, Massachusetts, and most recently at Gallery 2016 in Omaha, Nebraska, in conjunction with Opera Omaha’s production of the life and work of William and Catherine Blake, Stranger from Paradise, in 2017.
+Exhibitions of Michael’s replica prints and plates have been held at the Cornell Fine Art Museum, Rollins College, Winter Park, Florida, at the Iris and B. Gerald Cantor Art Gallery, College of Holy Cross, Worcester, Massachusetts, and most recently at Gallery 2016 in Omaha, Nebraska, in conjunction with Opera Omaha’s production of the life and work of William and Catherine Blake, Stranger from Paradise, in 2017.

-Michael Phillips has also been guest curator of major exhibitions of Blake, in London and New York at Tate Britain and the Metropolitan Museum of Art in 2000 and 2001, in Paris at the Petit Palais in 2009, and most recently his acclaimed exhibition and catalogue, William Blake Apprentice & Master at the Ashmolean Museum, University of Oxford in 2014-15, that included a full-scale reconstruction of Blake’s printmaking studio in the 1790s at No. 13 Hercules Buildings, Lambeth.
+Michael was also guest curator of the major exhibitions of Blake in London and New York at Tate Britain and the Metropolitan Museum of Art in 2000 and 2001, in Paris at the Petit Palais in 2009, and most recently his acclaimed exhibition and catalogue, William Blake Apprentice & Master at the Ashmolean Museum, University of Oxford in 2014-15, that included a full-scale reconstruction of Blake’s printmaking studio and star-wheel rolling press.

-Michael taught at Oxford, University College London and Edinburgh University before joining the interdisciplinary Centre for Eighteenth Century Studies at the University of York, where until 2004 he offered a post-graduate MA in English and History of Art entitled ‘William Blake and the Age of Revolution’ and where he is now an Emeritus Fellow.
+Michael taught at Oxford, University College London and Edinburgh University before joining the interdisciplinary Centre for Eighteenth Century Studies at the University of York, where until 2004 he offered a post-graduate MA in English and History of Art entitled “William Blake and the Age of Revolution” and where he is now an Emeritus Fellow.
 He now lectures and gives Blake printmaking demonstrations internationally.